microsoft/moaw/workshops/serverless-overview/workshop.md

 </div>

 The Event Grid is an event broker that you can use to integrate applications while subscribing to event sources.
-These events are delivered through Event Grid to subscribers such as applications, Azure services, or any endpoint to which Event Grid has network access.
+These events are delivered through Event Grid to subscribers such as applications, Azure services, or any accessible endpoint.
 Azure services, First and Third-party SaaS services as well as custom applications can be the source of these events.

 The main Event Grid concept we'll use for the rest of this lab is called `System Topic`.
 A system topic in Event Grid represents one or more events published by Azure services such as Azure Storage and Azure Event Hubs.
 It basically plays the role of a pub-sub topic centralizing all the events of the associated Azure resource, and send them to all the subscribers based on their defined `event filters`.

-Manually creating an Event Grid System Topic will offer the most flexibility to comply to enterprise required configurations (such as naming conventions or resource group definition).
+You can create Event Grid System Topics :
+- Directly from the resource you want to monitor (for instance a storage account) using the `Events` menu.
+A system topic will be created automatically with a unique name and will be linked to the resource.
+- Manually, using the `System Topics` resource type in the azure portal, or thanks to the Azure CLI.
+This will allow you to define the name of the system topic and the resource it will be linked to.

 For this step, creating the Event Grid System Topic will be enough, as the actual `event subscription` and `event filters` will be defined and automatically created by the Logic App trigger setup [later on](workshop/serverless-overview/?step=2#trigger-the-logic-app).

+Here are the parameters to use to create the Event Grid System Topic:
+- Topic type : `Microsoft.Storage.StorageAccounts`
+- Source : Select the storage account created in the previous steps (`stdevhol...` in our lab)
+- Location : Must be the same location as the storage account

 The naming convention for an Event Grid System Topic is: `egst-audio-storage-<environment>-<region>-<application-name>-<owner>-<instance>`